clojure-emacs/cider-nrepl/README.md

 lein with-profile plugin.mranderson/config deploy clojars
 ```

-Or you can use the "very sophisticated" `build.sh` script to clean,
+Or you can use the `Makefile` as:
-inline, and run a lein target like `install` or `deploy`:

 ```
+make clean
-./build.sh install
+make install
-./build.sh deploy clojars
+make deploy
 ```

-[build.sh](build.sh) cleans, runs source-deps with the right
-parameters, and then runs the provided lein target.

 ## Hall of Fame